Swedeling/stim-reaction-game/README.md

 # stim-reaction-game

-Project completed as credit for the Fundamentals of Telemedicine class.
+Project completed as credit for the Fundamentals of Telemedicine classes.